FlamingLeo/MolSim/README.md

 The generated output for use with programs such as [ParaView](https://www.paraview.org/) will be located in the respective `vtk` or `xyz` subdirectory from which the program executable was called (i.e. if the program was called from `build/src` with VTK output, the output will be in `build/src/vtk`)

+> [!NOTE]
-**NOTE**: Logging must be configured at compile time.
+> Logging must be configured at compile time.
 To change the log level, you must recompile the program [accordingly](#build-instructions-automatic).

 ### Test Instructions